-This course is designed to give students an opportunity to participate and learn rules, strategy, and techniques for the sports of bowling and disc golf.
-Activity and participation are essential.
-Students will understand the importance of participation over the importance of competition in participating in any activity course.
-This course will allow students to experience the benefits of bowling and disc golf to promote life-long health and activity through these two sports.
-Activity Fee.
-(20 students needed for course to run)
+Description: This course is designed to give you an opportunity to participate and learn rules, strategy and techniques for the various picnic sports and newer small, sided sports.
+Activity and participation are essential parts of the course.
+Therefore, class attendance, participation, proper attire and a positive attitude will comprise a major portion of your grade.
+It is important that students understand the importance of participation over the importance of competition in participating in any activity course.
+This course will hopefully allow the students to experience the benefits of a variety of games and sports that will promote life-long health and activity.